Market intelligence for international student recruitment from ICEF

 • Greater scrutiny of "cross-ownership arrangements" between providers and agents;

-• "Some collusive business practices between providers and agents are driven by agents seeking commissions through facilitating onshore transfers of students between providers, especially from the higher education sector to the VET sector," notes the accompanying memo.
-Speaking in Parliament today, Minister Clare set out that his proposed amendments provide for a definition of "education agent commission."
-This in turn, he said, "Will allow for complementary amendments to be made to the National Code of Practice for Providers of Education and Training to Overseas Students 2018 to ban commissions from being paid to education agents for onshore student transfers."
+"Some collusive business practices between providers and agents are driven by agents seeking commissions through facilitating onshore transfers of students between providers, especially from the higher education sector to the VET sector," notes the accompanying memo.
+Speaking in Parliament today, Minister Clare said his proposed amendments provide for a definition of "education agent commission."
+This in turn, he said, "will allow for complementary amendments to be made to the National Code of Practice for Providers of Education and Training to Overseas Students 2018 to ban commissions from being paid to education agents for onshore student transfers."

 For additional background, please see: